psaegert/AML-Final/README.md

-# Predicting the probability of hospitalization and mortality in COVID-19 infection.
+# Predicting the probability of hospitalization and mortality from COVID-19 infection.
+## Advanced Machine Learning SS21: Final Project